aivarsk/django-taskq/README.rst

 *Storing results:*

-Instead of the task storing it's results and returning that to the caller or trigerring another task to process it either:
+Instead of the task storing its results and returning that to the caller or triggering another task to process it either:

 - Store the result directly in the target application model
 - Call a function or another task to process the result **explicitly**